orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

-use only if https://community.carbonblack.com/t5/Knowledge-Base/EDR-How-to-Perform-an-Offline-Air-Gapped-Server-Installation/ta-p/92493 did not work for you tested on Centos 7 2009

-EDR: How to Perform an Offline Air-Gapped Server Installation Environment
+# Carbon Black EDR Offline Air-Gapped Server Installation Guide

+This guide is intended for users who were unable to successfully install Carbon Black EDR using the standard online installation method.
+The instructions have been tested on CentOS 7 (version 2009).

+## Environment
-•	EDR Server: 7.x+
+- EDR Server: 7.x+
-•	Linux: All Supported Versions
+- Linux: All Supported Versions

-Objective
+## Objective
-To install EDR server onto Air-Gapped Linux servers that do not have access to the public internet.
+Install the EDR server on air-gapped Linux servers that lack internet access.

-Resolution
+## Resolution
-The caching server is a Linux server that connects to the Internet to collect the RPM packages necessary to perform an EDR install.
-It does not need to meet the Operating Environment Requirements (OER).
-The air-gapped server is the production Linux server that does not connect to the Internet.
-It must meet OER sizing guides.
-Note: The caching server needs to match the OS and kernel version of the air-gapped server.
+The installation involves two servers: the caching server and the air-gapped server.
-Note: These steps are for a new installation only.
-Using these instructions for updating EDR can result in the loss of all data, configurations, and certificates.
-Configure the Caching Server:

-**caching server:**
+### Caching Server Setup:

 1. Install the appropriate OS on the caching server.
-2. Install the Carbon Black EDR License RPM.
+2. Install the Carbon Black EDR License RPM:

+    ```bash
-rpm -ivh <carbon-black-release-file>
+    rpm -ivh <license-rpm-file>
+    ```

-**download and use the following script on the cache server:** chmod +x create-cache.sh sudo ./create-cache.sh
+3. Download and execute the script on the caching server:

+    ```bash
+    chmod +x create-cache.sh
+    sudo ./create-cache.sh
+    ```

-after running the script you will see all RPMs created in the /tmp/cb
+   The script will generate all RPMs in the `/tmp/cb` directory.

-**Transfer Files:**
+### Transfer Files:
-•	Transfer the entire /tmp/cb directory, which contains the downloaded RPM files, to the air-gapped machine.
-You can use a USB drive, network transfer, or any other secure method.
+Transfer the entire `/tmp/cb` directory (containing the downloaded RPM files) to the air-gapped machine.
+Use a USB drive, network transfer, or any other secure method.

-**Air gapped server:**
+### Air-Gapped Server Installation:

+1. Execute the installation script on the air-gapped server:

+    ```bash
     chmod +x air-gapped.sh
     sudo ./air-gapped.sh

-NOTE:if you are receiving an error about-
-Protected multilib versions: sysstat-10.1.5-19.el7.x86_64 != sysstat-10.1.5-20.el7_9.x86_64”
+    ```

+2. **Note:** If you encounter a "Protected multilib versions" error, remove the older RPM version.
+For example:

+    ```bash
+    rm /tmp/cb/sysstat-10.1.5-19.el7.x86_64.rpm
+    ```

-remove the older rpm version for example rm /tmp/cb/sysstat-10.1.519.el7.x86_64.rpm” same for openssl-1.0.2k-22.el7_9.x86_64.rpm or any other duplicated versions.
+    Repeat the process for any other duplicated versions, such as `openssl-1.0.2k-22.el7_9.x86_64.rpm`.

+**Important:** These steps are for new installations only.
+Using these instructions for updating EDR can result in the loss of all data, configurations, and certificates.

+**Refer to the [official Carbon Black Community Knowledge Base](https://community.carbonblack.com/t5/Knowledge-Base/EDR-How-to-Perform-an-Offline-Air-Gapped-Server-Installation/ta-p/92493) for additional details.**